 My Pause Button Technique

-My Pause Button Technique is a really simple way to empower all parents no matter what situation they find themselves in, as it allows you to press your imaginary pause button, freeze time and consider the consequences of the actions you are about to take, before making a more informed, better choice.
+My Pause Button Technique is a really simple way to empower you no matter what situation you find yourselves in, as it allows you to press your imaginary pause button, freeze time and consider the consequences of the actions you are about to take, before making a more informed, better choice.

-Imagine you have picked up the remote control button to your DVD player and you simply press the PAUSE button when you feel yourself losing your temper, or losing your patience, or getting wound up by your kids.
+Imagine you have picked up the remote control button to your TV and you simply press the PAUSE button when you feel yourself losing your temper, or losing your patience, or getting wound up by your kids.

 This simple action will freeze frame the situation so that you can take a moment to detach yourself from the immediate situation that you find yourself in.